surzerker/rwkmulti/README.md

 ## Important Notes

-- The main script is now `rwkmulti-latest.pyw`.
+- The main script is `rwkmulti.pyw`.
 - Use the latest Firefox version to avoid a bug where pages scroll when keys are sent.
 - Windows 11 users typically don’t need GeckoDriver—Selenium works directly with Firefox.